agusmgarcia/react-core/.github/README.store.md

 }
 ```

+> Make sure to export the `StoreProvider` component as it is going to be used in the entry point of the app.

-### Wrap the main component with the created store provider
+### Wrap the main component with the created StoreProvider component

 ```tsx
 // ./pages/_app.tsx